ddragosd-demo-org/openwhisk-alexa-demo/README.md

 In this exercise we will configure Alexa to handle requests for different metrics over any duration.

 ### Step 1
+Using the browser open exercises/exercise-4/alexa-skill.js in your github fork and click the pencil icon to edit it.
+If you are using the CLI open this file in a text editor.

+### Step 2
 Add OneshotReportIntent to querySelectionHandlers, this intent handler supports adhoc queries for various metric's over multiple time periods

 ```javascript